Fretboard Set Up

 Stores that sell factory made ukuleles will tend to promote their set up process which more or less finishes the construction of the fret board by leveling the frets, and adjusting the height of the saddle.
 I assume this is because the factories don’t have the time to do this fine tuning for the price they wholesale for.
 A luthier who makes instruments one at a time will have done all this as part of the normal construction and finishing of the instrument.

-For example here are the steps I go through to make the fretboard and set up each instrument.
+For example here are the steps I go through to make the fretboard and set up each ukulele.
 These steps reflect my Classical Spanish style neck where it is already built into the body of the ukulele, and are for a flat fingerboard.
-Adding a radius takes more steps as well as making a fret board with binding on the edge.

-1. Sand the fret board blank to the proper thickness, and smooth sand the fingerboard surface.
+1. Scrape the fretboard blank with a cabinet scraper to remove saw marks, and smooth sand the fingerboard surface.

 2. Cut the fret slots into a fret board blank and trim the board to the finished length.